avalldeperas/aws-image-upload/README.md

 ## Image upload with AWS and SpringBoot 2

-This project intention is to test the image upload using the Amazon Web Services (AWS) and SpringBoot 2.
+This project intention's to test the image download & upload using the Amazon Web Services (AWS) and SpringBoot 2.

 #### Tecnologies used
  1. SpringBoot 2 with [Spring Initalizr](https://start.spring.io/)